-The church was built at the beginning of the 13th century.
-Originally it served as a temple for a nearby knight’s court, but after a few decades, when a settlement was established, it became a parish church.
+The church was built in the first half of the 13th century.
+Originally, it served as a temple for the nearby knightly court, but after a few decades, when the settlement was established (mentioned for the first time in 1298), it became a parish church.
 In the mid-fourteenth century, the church underwent the first major reconstruction.
-The space for the congregation was enriched with the addition of a new gothic aisle, which was attached to the romanesque building.
-In this century, the sacristy was also created.
+The space for the congregation was enriched by the addition of a new Gothic nave, which was attached to the Romanesque building.
+A sacristy was also created in this century.
+Another reconstruction took place in the second half of the 15th century.
+A tower stood on the west side of the nave, which served not only as a belfry, but perhaps also had a defensive function.

 In the mid-17th century, the building was taken over by the Reformed Church, which still uses it.
 During the communist rule, the church deteriorated.
 It was only in the summer of 1989 that the necessary renovation started, which ended in 1993.